Javert: Part Four: St. Denis

-During the 1832 June Rebellion, Javert, working undercover to gather information about the revolutionaries, joins a group of them at the barricade they have erected in the rue de la Chanvrerie.
-Gavroche, a street urchin, recognizes him as a policeman and denounces him.
-They find on him a little round card pasted between two pieces of glass, and bearing on one side the arms of France, engraved, and with this motto: Supervision and vigilance, and on the other this note: "JAVERT, inspector of police, aged fifty-two," and the signature of the Prefect of Police of that day, M. Gisquet.
-The revolutionaries imprison him.
+During the 1832 June Rebellion, Javert, working undercover to gather information about the revolutionaries, joins a group of them at the barricade they have erected in the Rue de la Chanvrerrie.
+However, Gavroche, a street urchin, recognizes him as a policeman and denounces him.
+The revolutionaries search him, finding a little round card confirming his police identity.
+Javert is imprisoned by the group.

-When Valjean appears at the barricade with the intent of finding Marius, the beloved of his adopted daughter, Javert and he recognize one another.

-Valjean requests, as reward for protecting the barricade from soldiers and national guardsmen, that he be allowed to execute Javert.
+When Valjean appears at the barricade with the intent of finding Marius, the beloved of Cosette, he and Javert recognize one another.
+Valjean soon requests, as reward for protecting the barricade from soldiers and national guardsmen, that he be allowed to execute Javert.
 Enjolras, the leader of the insurrection, acquiesces, and Valjean leads Javert away from the barricade and into a side street.
 There, instead of killing Javert, Valjean cuts his bonds and implores him to run and save himself.
 He also gives Javert his address, in the unlikely case that he survives the uprising.
 Valjean then fires a shot into the air and returns to the barricade, where he tells everyone that the policeman is dead.

-As the army storms the barricade, Valjean manages to grab the badly wounded Marius and dives into a sewer, where he wanders with Marius on his shoulders, despairing of finding an exit.
-A stroke of luck brings him face to face with Thénardier, who, in the dark and muck of the sewer, does not recognise him.
-Thénardier assumes that Valjean is a robber who had just killed a well-to-do young man, and he offers to let Valjean out of the sewer if Valjean splits the loot found on Marius' person in half.
-Valjean pays him, and Thénardier opens for him a sewer grate with a stolen government-issued key.